 What is there to do in the University Heights and Cleveland area?

 - John Carroll University is situated 10 miles east of Downtown Cleveland.
 This allows our students easy access to museums, professional sports teams, recreation, theatrical performances, and community service in and around a metropolitan area.
 The campus is within walking distance of major retail outlets, restaurants, and coffee houses, which makes it an ideal place for students.
 Several stops for the Greater Cleveland Regional Transit Authority (RTA) are within walking distance, and a JCU-sponsored weekend shuttle service also takes students to nearby shopping and dining locations.
-Check out Positively Cleveland to discover more about the area.
+Check out Destination Cleveland to discover more about the area.

 I’m interested in playing a varsity sport at Carroll.
 How do I get on the coach’s radar?

-- The best way to begin the recruiting process is to complete an athletic interest form on our athletics website.
+- The best way to begin the recruiting process is to complete the Prospective Student-Athlete Interest Form on our athletics website.
 Submissions are sent directly to the coaching staff of a particular sport.

 How do I find out about important dates such as tryouts for my sport of interest?

 - The athletic department holds a Q&A session for parents of incoming students during each summer orientation session.
 Most coaches will email or mail information to incoming students over the summer, particularly the fall athletic programs that report early.
 Finally, details and information on physicals and sports medicine-related requirements for athletes can be found on the athletic training website.